 Shipment of Kits: All Indiana State Library kits are shipped via the INfoExpress courier system.
 If your public library is not part of this service, please work with the closest public library who does use INfoExpress to book your kits.
 Kits can only be used in Indiana.

-Reserving Kits: NASA@ My Library kits can all be reserved via a system called Kit Keeper.
+Reserving Kits: NASA@ My Library kits can be reserved here.

 If you have questions or encounter any issues reserving a kit, please contact Beth Yates at: firstname.lastname@example.org or at 317-234-5649.